Tom Seaver: New York Mets (1967–1977)

 Seaver made the Mets' roster in 1967, was named to the 1967 All-Star Game, and got the save by pitching a scoreless 15th inning.
 In his rookie season, Seaver was 16–13 for the last-place Mets, with 18 complete games, 170 strikeouts, and a 2.76 earned run average.
 Seaver was named the 1967 National League Rookie of the Year.

+Seaver recalled later on that he approached Henry Aaron just before the All-Star Game, for his autograph.
+Seaver felt the need to introduce himself to Aaron, as he was certain that the veteran player would not know who he was.
+Aaron replied to Seaver, "Kid, I know who you are, and before your career is over, I guarantee you everyone in this stadium will, too."

 Seaver started for the Mets on Opening Day in 1968.
 He won 16 games again during that season, and recorded over 200 strikeouts for the first of nine consecutive seasons, but the Mets moved up only one spot in the standings, to ninth.
 In 1969, Seaver won a league-high 25 games, including nine consecutive complete-game victories.
 He won his first National League Cy Young Award.
 He also finished runner-up to Willie McCovey for the League's Most Valuable Player Award.

-In front of a crowd of over 59,000 at New York's Shea Stadium on July 9, Seaver threw 8 1/3 perfect innings against the division-leading Chicago Cubs.
+In front of a crowd of over 50,000 at New York's Shea Stadium on July 9, Seaver threw 8 1/3 perfect innings against the division-leading Chicago Cubs.
 Rookie backup outfielder Jim Qualls broke up Seaver's bid for a perfect game when he lined a clean single to left field.

 In the inaugural National League Championship Series, Seaver outlasted Atlanta's Phil Niekro in the first game for a 9–5 victory.
 Seaver was also the starter for Game One of the World Series, but lost a 4–1 decision to the Baltimore Orioles' Mike Cuellar.
 Seaver then pitched a 10-inning complete game for a 2–1 win in Game Four.
 The "Miracle Mets" won the series.
 At year's end, Seaver was presented with the Hickok Belt as the top professional athlete of the year and Sports Illustrated magazine's "Sportsman of the Year" award.